Introduction to Generics in Java

 Output:

-One of the major differences between Arrays and Collection is that Arrays can store only homogeneous data, whereas Collections can store heterogeneous data.
-That is, Collections can store any user-defined data type/object.
+One of the primary differences between Arrays and Collections is that arrays can only store homogeneous data, whereas collections can store heterogeneous data.
+In other words, collections can store any type of object, including user-defined data types.

 Code: